-Meandering walkways take visitors through a tropical garden setting located on the south side of the Peckham Center for Cancer and Blood Disorders.
+Meandering walkways take visitors through a tropical garden setting.
 A large “hummingbird’s nest” made of colorful mosaic tiles is the centerpiece for the gardens and large sailcloth butterflies fly overhead.
 Standing on a large flat rock is a gentle bronze of Carley as she plays with one of her animal friends.

 The Friendship Garden